Glossary H-J

 There are other forms of habitual traffic violators too, though less common.
 If you are convicted of two or more felony traffic charges such as events with serious bodily injury or death you will receive a habitual traffic violator suspension.

-Reinstatement in all of these habitual cases is dependent upon court permission and always requires the carrying of SR-22 Hi risk insurance as a condition of reinstatement.
+Reinstatement in all of these habitual cases is dependent upon court permission as part of a specialized driving permit.
 Ask your attorney if you qualify for a license if you have received any kind of habitual traffic violator notice.

 Hardship License